VinayakHegde/financial-dashboard/README.md

 ![Vercel](https://img.shields.io/badge/Host-Vercel-blue)
 ![License](https://img.shields.io/github/license/VinayakHegde/financial-dashboard)

-Soar Task is a modern web application built with Next.js, providing users with a seamless experience to manage tasks, track expenses, and monitor weekly activities.
-Leveraging cutting-edge technologies, Soar Task ensures a responsive and accessible interface for all users.
+This app is a modern web application built with Next.js, providing users with a seamless experience to manage tasks, track expenses, and monitor weekly activities.
+Leveraging cutting-edge technologies, this app ensures a responsive and accessible interface for all users.

 ## Table of Contents